Adarsh23082/Accenture-Data-Analytics-and-Visualization-Job-Simulation/README.md

 ## Task 4: Presentation to the Client

 1. Reviewed data analysis results and selected impactful visualizations.
-2. Recorded a <10 minute video presentation to deliver the insights to the client and team members.

 ## Conclusion
 This internship journey has been an incredible learning experience, allowing me to apply data analytics and visualization skills in a real-world setting.
 I'm grateful for the opportunity to contribute to our client's success and to grow both personally and professionally during this internship at Accenture.